dexaai/.github/profile/README.md

 Do you love podcasts?
 Want to work on cutting edge AI with a senior team?

 We're hiring!
 Check out the openings here: [dexa.ai/careers](https://dexa.ai/careers)

+## Open Source

+We've open sourced some of our internal libraries that may be helpful to the community.
+Check out the pinned repositories below.